-Prior to the closing of this offering, we will establish an Audit Committee of the Board of Directors, which will consist of Mr. Hurd, Dr. Hei and Dr. Parmakellis, each of whom will be an independent director under the NYSE listing standards applicable to audit committees.
-Our Audit Committee will oversee our corporate accounting, financial reporting practices and the audits of financial statements.
-The Audit Committee's duties, which will be specified in the Audit Committee charter, will include, but not be limited to:
+We have established an Audit Committee of the Board of Directors, which consists of Mr. Fisher, Mr. Towers and Dr. Parmakellis, each of whom is an independent director under the Nasdaq listing standards applicable to audit committees.
+Our Audit Committee oversees our corporate accounting, financial reporting practices and the audits of financial statements.
+The Audit Committee's duties, which are specified in the Audit Committee charter, include, but not be limited to: